tum-gis/cesium-terrain-builder-docker/README.md

 ### Data pre-processing

 It is highly recommended (but not required) to transform your data to the *WGS84* (EPSG:4326) coordinate reference system before using CTB.
-This helps to avoid vertial or horizontal offsets in terrain datasets.
+This helps to avoid vertial or horizontal offsets of terrain datasets.
 Use the `NTv2` transformation method if available.
-This is supported by e.g. FME using the `EsriReprojector` transformer.
+This is e.g. supported by [FME](https://www.safe.com/) using the `EsriReprojector` transformer or  [ESRI ArcGIS](https://www.arcgis.com/index.html).

 ### Data storage